 Young Athletes, THINK Before You INK

-Increasingly more athletes are getting tattooed these days – sometimes as early as high school (or even Jr. High).
+Increasingly more athletes are getting tattooed these days – sometimes as early as high school.
 While it wasn’t that long ago that tattoos were a rarity to see in sports (just watch NBA clips from the ’80’s), nowadays you are seemingly in the minority if you don’t have any ink.
 It’s funny, but if you want to be noticed these days you will likely get more attention for not having tattoos than if you do choose to get one, ironically.

 - Remember, you are not LeBron James, Dennis Rodman, David Beckham, or even Lil’ Wayne.
 People at the top of their craft have a lot more latitude when it comes to what they can get away with — for the rest of us, making permanent decisions like getting a tattoo on your neck can lead to some very negative consequences down the road – like at a job interview.

 - Regardless of what anyone says, people get tattoos for attention (meaning you didn’t get that dragon tattoo down your arm for people not to look).
-There’s nothing wrong with seeking the attention of others, as we do it all the time – the question is can you still get the attention you seek without tatting up your body for life?
-Perhaps a new haircut, different clothes, or even a more affable smile and personality might get you all the attention you could ever ask for!
+There’s nothing wrong with seeking the attention of others, but the question is can you still get the attention you seek without tatting up your body for life?
+Perhaps a new haircut, different clothes, or even a more inviting smile and affable personality might get you all the attention you could ever ask for!